 If the shape of tome-hi is square, it is called kaku-tome and if it is round it is called maru-tome.
 The square one is seen in the old Bizen (Okayama) swords by Tomonari and the Bizen swords in the mid Kamakura era.
 In most eras it is seen in the older swords.
 The round ones are seen in the post-mid Kamakura era swords from Bizen, and throughout the Muromachi era.
 In the new era swords, the round clasps are seen predominantly.

-The hi is not simply a gutter carved into the blade, but reveals the characteristics of the era and schools of sword.
+The hi is not simply a gutter carved into the blade, but also reveals the characteristics of the era and school of sword-smithing from which it was made..

 |Did you like what you've just read?
 Check this out.|